-Young people see alcohol and drinking all around them – on television, in magazines, in social media and all of these can spread images and ideas that can be incitements to act irresponsibly.
+Young people see alcohol and drinking all around them: on television, in magazines, on social media – and all of these can spread images and ideas that can be incitements to act irresponsibly.

 The trick is to nudge teenagers into learning from the good and being resistant to the harmful.

 A useful exercise is to spend a day totting up how many times you see drink on television, in newspapers and magazines and on social media.
 It'll help you gain an insight into the messages they’re receiving.

 Many of the toys young children play with are things that mimicked what they saw mum and dad doing – shopping, cooking or cleaning, feeding dolls or fixing cars.
 As they grow older, if you come home and say “Oh, I could do with a drink!” you may be setting the example that alcohol is something grownups need.